Crc011220/Crc011220.github.io/src/intro.md

 - Boosted search efficiency by integrating Elasticsearch, resulting in a 60% faster data retrieval rate
 - Implemented JWT encryption for securing newly created user information and utilized Redis for persistent storage of user data
 - Managed and optimized over 500MB of static files across multiple projects using Alibaba Cloud OSS (Object Storage Service), resulting in a reduction in load times and a decrease in storage costs

-### User Sharing Platform
-*Jun 2024 - Jul 2024*
-*Technologies*: Node.js, Express.js, React.js, MongoDB
-- Developed a responsive and interactive user interface with React, enhancing user experience and accessibility across various devices
-- Utilized MongoDB to store user data and shared addresses, ensuring efficient data retrieval and storage
-- Created RESTful APIs with Node.js and Express.js to handle user requests and data processing, ensuring seamless communication between frontend and backend
-- Integrated security features such as data encryption, authentication, and authorization to protect user data and ensure a secure platform, leading to a 50% reduction in security incidents

 ### Vending Machine Management System
 *Mar 2024 – May 2024*